 email = this.fb.control('', [Validators.required, CustomValidators.email]);

 - The built-in Validators.email uses a shallow regex.
-It rejects valid emails with accents or Unicode characters, as it does not fully conform to modern RFC standards, which creates false negatives for international users.
+It incorrectly rejects valid emails with accents or Unicode characters because it fails to follow modern RFC standards, which creates a poor user experience.

-- The default regex in Validators.email is too permissive.
-It accepts addresses without a top-level domain, like "user@domain".
-This allows invalid data to pass client-side checks, only to fail at the server.
+- The Validators.email pattern is also too permissive.
+It allows addresses without a top-level domain, like "user@domain", to pass validation.
+This leads to bounced emails and requires extra server-side checks.

 Validate Emails with Abstract API